adrian-pavel/visual-nuget/README.md

 ## Release notes

+### v0.1.2

+- fixed bug where project files in sub-directories were not processed correctly (Installed/Updates did not work)
+- added tooltip with full project file path on hover over project name in nav-bar

 ### v0.1.1

 - fixed bug that crashed the extension when used on a project with no installed packages